 The 8th Difficulty of Christmas – No room in Bethlehem to have the baby when they arrived from their long journey.

 (Did Joseph and Mary think; “Lord, can’t You plan better?
 Are You sure You are in this?
 Why isn’t their a place for Your such a special Son as Yours?
 Why does this have to be so difficult?”)
 As my friend Dominic said, “The let-down of traveling this far and having no place to give birth must have been devastating”.

 The 9th Difficulty of Christmas – They have the baby in a barn with animal dung floors.

-(Did Joseph and Mary think; “Lord, couldn’t you provide something better than this?, Why are there more animal witnesses than human witnesses for an event as important as this?; Isn’t Your Son important enough to You to provide a better place for Him to be born?”)
+(Did Joseph and Mary think; “Lord, couldn’t you provide something better than this?
+Why are there more animal witnesses here than human witnesses, especially for an event as important as this?; Isn’t Your Son important enough to You to provide a better place for Him to be born?”)

 The 10th Difficulty of Christmas – God uses the Star to let the Wise Men know about Christ’s birth, but also allows a murderous king to hear about it.